ponylang/rfc-tool/README.md

 # rfc-tool

-A tool for modifying the "standard pony" changelog
+A tool for modifying Pony RFCs

 ## Status